Black Bear Tutors

 VISION: University of Maine students have increased civic commitment and local youth have increased commitment to school and seek post-secondary education and training.

 University of Maine students work with K-12 students for 2-10 hours a week on a variety of academic subjects.
 Tutors do not need to be Education Majors.
 They can be from any program on campus.
-Tutors have the option to work as a teacher’s aide during the school day, assist in a homework help room in an after school program, or work 1-on-1 with a youth.
+Tutors have the option to work 1-on-1 with a youth, assist in a homework help room in an after school program, or work as a teacher’s aide during the school day.
+This year we are offering both virtual and in-person opportunities to better work around the schedules of our tutors and students!

 Through the America Reads, America Counts program, UMaine students who qualify for Federal Work-Study can be paid to tutor!
 However, anyone can volunteer!